Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 # 🏋️ Challenge

 {% hint style="tip" %}
 In `components/protocols/pyth/lib/wallet.tsx`, finish implementing the `useEffect` to set the keypair in the app state based on the user input of the `secretKey`.
-The `secretKey` is what is pasted into the textinput of the **live wallet**.
+The `secretKey` is what is pasted into the text input of the **live wallet**.
 You must replace the instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out**